 False.
 I refer in my posts to the formal foundations that have been presented at many places and that are COMMON knowledge.
 Either you do not follow the references or you are not familiar with the MMT accounting equations.

-For the proof see my post on Bill Mitchell’s blog titled ‘Modern Moronomic Theory’
+For proof see my post on Bill Mitchell’s blog titled ‘Modern Moronomic Theory’

 “The fundamental flaw of your argument is to take national accounting at face value.
 With this, you, unfortunately, share a logical error with standard economics that is ultimately fatal for MMT.
 The root cause of the accounting error/mistake is a complete lack of understanding of what profit is.
 Total income is not the sum of wage income and profit but of wage income and distributed profit (2013).
 The conceptual error carries over to national accounting (2012).

-Already your first equation GDP=C+I+G+(X−M) is logically defective and by consequence the rest of your argument.
+Already your first equation GDP=C+I+G+(X−M) is logically defective and as a consequence the rest of your argument.
 This holds in particular for (I−S)+(G−T)+(X−M)=0 which boils for the most elementary case down to Keynes' I=S (Keynes, 1973, p.
 63).

 There is no need to include net government spending and the trade balance.
 It suffices to prove that already the elementary accounting equations are defective.